TJ Friedl Player Props: Reds vs. Marlins

 TJ Friedl At The Plate

-- Among qualifying batters in baseball, his batting average ranks 27th, his on-base percentage ranks 42nd, and he is 64th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 40th, and he is 60th in the league in slugging.

-- Friedl has driven home a run in 26 games this season (28.9%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on five occasions..
+- Friedl has picked up an RBI in 29.7% of his games this season, with more than one RBI in 11.0% of his games.
+He has also plated three or more runs in five contests.

+- In 36 of 91 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.